 Day 2 Utah National Parks Itinerary: Exploring Zion National Park

-Morning Hike to Angels Landing
+Morning Hike to Angels Landing (only if you have a permit)

 We describe this hike in detail in a separate article about Angels Landing.
 Please, check our tips and photos to see if this hike is for you.